-

-One of the biggest budgeting mistakes founders make is focusing only on the headline licence price.
-The real cost of business setup in Dubai usually includes government setup fees, trade name and licence charges, chamber-related items where applicable, office or address costs, immigration and Emirates ID costs if residency is part of the plan, and ongoing compliance items such as renewal, VAT registration, or Corporate Tax setup where relevant.
+The real cost of business setup in Dubai rarely stops at the AED 1,070 that Dubai’s official platform lists for trade licence issuance: it usually also includes the AED 620 trade name booking, chamber-related items where applicable, office or address costs, immigration and Emirates ID costs if residency is part of the plan, and ongoing compliance items such as renewal, VAT registration, or Corporate Tax setup where relevant.
+Budgeting only for the headline licence price is one of the biggest mistakes founders make.

 Dubai’s official setup ecosystem includes its own cost-estimation tools for a reason: the final amount depends on your business details, not just one generic package number.
+As a registered typing centre in Deira, Dubai, Sarmat handles this paperwork for clients every week — and no two final totals look quite the same.
 If you need the route comparison first, start with our business setup in Dubai guide and our timing article on how long setup takes.

 There is no single official one-price answer for setting up a company in Dubai.
 The total depends on your route, activity, licence type, approvals, residency needs, and what kind of premises or address arrangement the business requires.